cortexlabs/cortex/docs/guides/multi-model.md

 #### `cortex.yaml`

-Even though it looks as if there's only a single model served, there are actually 4 different versions served from `s3://cortex-examples/sklearn/mpg-estimator/linreg/`, thus fitting the bill.
+Even though it looks as if there's only a single model served, there are actually 4 different versions saved in `s3://cortex-examples/sklearn/mpg-estimator/linreg/`.

 ```yaml
 - name: mpg-estimator